kite-sdk/kite/kite-morphlines/kite-morphlines-core/README.md

-# CDK - Morphlines Core
+# Kite - Morphlines Core

 This module contains the Morphline compiler, runtime and standard library of commands that higher level modules such as `kite-morphlines-avro` and `kite-morphlines-tika` depend on.